chef-cookbooks/aix/README.md

 end
 ```

-#### Properties

-- `targets` - comma or space separated list of clients to check (star wildcard accepted) (default: master)
-- `apar` - security or hiper data (default: both)
-- `filesets` - filter on fileset name
-- `csv` - custom apar csv file
-- `path` - directory where the report is saved
-- `clean` - clean temporary files and remove nim lpp_source resource (default: true)
-- `verbose` - save and display the report in verbose mode (default: false)
-- `check_only` - generate report only, no fixes are downloaded nor installed (default: false)
-- `download_only` - generate report and download fixes, do not install them (default: false)

-#### Actions

-- `install` - install flrtvc tool
-- `patch` - generate report, download recommended fixes and patch the machine(s)

 ### niminit

 Use niminit to configure the nimclient package.
 This will look if /etc/niminfo exists and create it if it does not exist.
 You can the use nimclient provider after niminiting the client.

+#### Properties

+- `name` - hostname of the nimclient
+- `master` - hostname of the nim master
+- `pif_name` - interface name
+- `connect` - nimsh or shell

+#### Actions

+- `setup` - setup the nimclient
+- `remove` - remove nimclient configuration

+#### Examples

 ```ruby
 aix_niminit node[:hostname] do